ori9987/Vi-Stock-Home-Assignment/README.md

 ## Assignment Overview

 This project involves analyzing stock pricing data to understand its structure and quality.
-The primary goal is to assess the data's integrity, identify key features, and perform necessary transformations.
-The process is documented to ensure clarity and reproducibility for reviewers.
+The primary goal is to assess the data's integrity, identify key features, perform necessary transformations and deploy the code smoothly to the cloud.

 ## Steps Taken